-There will be one short test that will be administered.
+One short test will be administered.
 Before each examination, there will be a discussion forum where students can discuss topics covered during the module (usually two weeks).
 Online participation in discussion forums will add bonus points.

 The Final Exam will cover all the material covered in class.